FardinHaque60/Scribe/README.md

 Click on Enter.
 All notes that contain that search query will populate Search Results section.
 Click on one of notes to view its contents.

 ## How To Share
-(Note: recipient must be a user of Scribe)
+(Note: recipient must be an existing user of Scribe)
 * Click on note you want to share.
 When viewing the note, click on share button.
 Enter email of intended recipient.
 Click on share.
 Note is now shared for intended recipient.